 Each of the musicians in the Best Ensemble (and the Best Syracuse Area Ensemble, if different) will be awarded $100.

 The decisions of the judges are final.

-Syracuse Friends of Chamber Music may invite one of the ensembles to perform its selection(s) at the final Syracuse Friends of Chamber Music subscription concert of the season, on Saturday evening, April 29, 2017.
-The students would play at 7:30 PM, to be followed by the featured professional ensemble, the American String Quartet with pianist Anton Nel.
+Syracuse Friends of Chamber Music, at its discretion, may invite one of the ensembles to perform its selection(s) at the final Syracuse Friends of Chamber Music subscription concert of the season, on Saturday evening, May 19, 2018.
+The students would play at 7:30 PM, to be followed by the featured professional ensemble, the Miró Quartet with pianist Jon Kimura Parker.

 If you have any questions, email email@example.com or call 315-682-7720.

 Parents, teachers, and friends are encouraged to attend the competition.

 When: Saturday afternoon, April 14, 2018